How Do I Change My Business Model?

 They’re called growing pains for a reason.

-My own process has happened exactly the way it needed to, but it has not always been fun.
-Sometimes it is gut-wrenching, or anxiety-producing, or just plain scary.
-Along the way I’ve learned a few things that I would tell my past (and current!) self, that I’ll also share with you.
+Sometimes changing up your business model & raising your rates is gut-wrenching, or anxiety-producing, or just plain scary.
+Throughout my business journey, I’ve learned a few things that I would tell my past (and current!) self, that I’ll also share with you.

 1. Rewrite your story